-Mother Nature has teased us with some early spring temperatures already this year, and if you have children or grandchildren, no doubt you’re looking forward to spending some time outside before the summer heat sets in.
+Even though the groundhog saw his shadow, we will soon be enjoying the warm days of spring.
+If you have children or grandchildren, you’re probably looking forward to spending some time outside before the summer heat sets in.

-There’s lots of fun to be had outdoors, and there are also several considerations to help keep your children — and your lawn — healthy this spring.
+Below are a few outdoor activities for kids, along with several considerations to help keep your children — and your lawn — healthy this spring.

 Kids of all ages are fascinated by the flora and fauna of our planet.
 Go on safari in your backyard and search for bugs, birds and other critters.
 Carry a cell phone to help identify any species you don’t recognize.
 Or just take pictures and wait to look them up on a rainy day.